Danielthrastarson/engram/README.md

 **A truth-enforced, brain-inspired modular memory system.**

-Every layer (retrieval, subconscious dreaming, cognitive refinement, self-evolution) is wired together with one unbreakable rule: **Never allow dishonesty**.
+Every layer — retrieval, subconscious dreaming, cognitive refinement, and self-evolution — is connected by one unbreakable rule:
+**Never allow dishonesty.**

 We call it **The North Star** — maximum epistemic honesty.
-When confidence is low, the system must admit it clearly instead of hallucinating.
+When memory confidence is low, the system must say so clearly instead of hallucinating.

-### Core Features
+### Core Innovations
-- Aggressive abstraction compression + quality-based survival
+- Aggressive abstraction compression with quality-based survival
+- Exponential decay + smart pruning (with orphan protection)
-- Subconscious Dream Mode
+- Subconscious "Dream Mode" for creative recombination
-- Self-evolution (system upgrades its own architecture)
+- Self-evolution system (automatically upgrades its own architecture)
-- Central TruthGuard that enforces honesty across all layers
 - Hyperfocus semantic router ("Color" system)

-Built for maximum truth-seeking AI.

-**Status**: Actively developed.
-Seeking feedback from the truth-seeking community (especially xAI).
+- Central **TruthGuard** — enforces honesty across all layers

+Built from first principles to create AI memory that stays truthful as it grows, dreams, and evolves.

+**Goal**: Contribute to maximum truth-seeking systems (aligned with xAI's mission).

-## Quick Start
+### Quick Start
 ```bash
 cd engram-system
 python -m venv venv